IQSS/dataverse-docker/doc/maintenance.rst

   docker stop dataverse

-If you are using a dockerized version  : ``docker exec -it postgress /bin/sh``
+If you are using a dockerized version  : ``docker exec -it postgres /bin/sh``

 .. code-block:: bash